BDC Hamburger Icon

 TipBottom line

-Other online payment apps to consider using – or accepting in your business – include Venmo, Cash App and Zelle.
+Other online payment apps you should consider using or accepting at your business include Venmo, Cash App and Zelle.
+Venmo for business is particularly useful for accepting quick and secure transactions from customers.

-Pros and cons of mobile wallets like Google Pay, Apple Pay and Samsung Pay
+Pros and cons of mobile wallets like Google Wallet, Apple Pay and Samsung Wallet

 Mobile wallets are convenient, but they’re not a perfect payment solution.
 Here’s a look at their pros and cons.